Social Risk and Opportunity in the Built Environment

 Course modules

-Each module integrates cross-cutting themes like gender equity, stakeholder engagement, and practical frameworks such as the Framework for Dignity in the Built Environment.
+Each module integrates cross-cutting themes such as gender equity, stakeholder engagement, and practical frameworks like the Framework for Dignity in the Built Environment.

 Course directors: Salil Tripathi and Annabel Short